dolead/pytaboola/README.md

 ```
 service.get('my-campaign-id', **attrs)
 ```
 Please note that update is partial.
-To delete a field, you will have to set it at None explicitely (if this attribute is nullable obviously).
+To delete a field, you will have to set it at None explicitly (if this attribute is nullable obviously).

 ##### Create a campaign :
 ```
 service.create(**attrs)
 ```

-In these last example, ```attrs``` is a dict containing attributes of the campaign.
+In these last examples, ```attrs``` is a dict containing attributes of the campaign.
-For more informations on campaign attributes, please see the Backstage API documentation at https://github.com/taboola/Backstage-API/blob/master/Backstage%20API%20-%20Campaigns.pdf
+For more information on campaign attributes, please see the Backstage API documentation at https://github.com/taboola/Backstage-API/blob/master/Backstage%20API%20-%20Campaigns.pdf

 ### Campaign Item CRUD
-As Campaign CRUD service, this is a simple CRUD services implementing listing, access, creation, edition.
+As with Campaign CRUD service, this is a simple CRUD service implementing listing, access, creation, edition.
-All requests are scoped by a campaign.
+All requests are scoped by campaign.

 ```python
 CLIENT_ID = 'XXXXX'